Degrees and Certifications:

 Mrs. Danae Rosso - Gifted/Talented Specialist

-Parents and families are vital in our students' success.
+Parents and families are vital to our students' success.
 Identified students' families can expect to receive an e-newsletter from me each month; additionally I will meet with each family each year to review, revise, and update each GT student's Advanced Learning Plan.
 Communication is a two-way street and I would love to hear from you whenever you have a question or comment!
 Since I work in multiple buildings, email is the best way to communicate with me.
 You can reach me anytime at: email@example.com.

 For more information about the GT program district-wide, please visit: www.greeleyschools.org/gt